Talk to us

 3. Flutter SDK

 Flutter was released in 2017 by Google and quickly became a popular choice for developers due to its fast and flexible nature.
-It uses Dart programming language and provides a single codebase for building beautiful, high-performance, responsive iOS and Android applications.
+It uses the Dart programming language and provides a single codebase for building beautiful, high-performance, responsive iOS and Android applications.
 It also has a rich set of customizable widgets, a hot reload feature, and a fast development cycle.
-Flutter SDK release was a game-changer in the mobile app development industry
+The Flutter SDK release was a game-changer in the mobile app development industry

 4. React Native